LulaZeta/tiendita-mern/README.md

 V33 Publish To Heroku

-1. create and config node project
+1. create and config node project //npm init
 2. serve build folder in frontend folder
 3. Create heroku account
 4. connect it to github